postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/monitoring-your-api/faqs-monitors.md

 Monitors are currently limited to 5 minutes for each run.
 This limit applies to all HTTP requests, responses, and test scripts.

+### How do I persist variables between monitor runs?

+Variables created or edited during a monitor run are automatically reset following each run.
+You can change this behavior and persist variable values by utilizing the [Postman API](https://docs.api.getpostman.com/#6517e0d6-3bc3-3da5-ab57-7a578a8504ce) to update your environment each time your monitor runs.

 ### How many HTTP requests can a monitor send?

 There is no limit to the number of requests, although the total run-time cannot exceed 5 minutes.